-All historical newspapers listed below are available online, and include full text, full image content of the original newspapers.
+All historical newspapers listed below are available online, and include full-text, full-image content of the original newspapers.

-ProQuest Historical Newspapers - since 1791, the world's major events have been documented in the pages of the Guardian and the Observer.
+Since 1791, the world's major events have been documented in the pages of the Guardian and the Observer.
 The newspapers can be searched simultaneously or separately:

 Offers in-depth, award-winning, objective coverage of world events since its creation in 1785 to 1985.
 It is the oldest daily newspaper in continuous publication.